-- DA is recorded and an initial review is made by a City planning officer.
+- DA is recorded and an initial assessment is made by a City planning officer

-- City officer forwards information to the Development Assessment Panel (DAP) at the WA Department for Planning, Lands and Heritage for lodgment.
+- City officer forwards information to the Development Assessment Panel (DAP) at the WA Department for Planning for lodgement

 - CONSULTATION: The DA is advertised according to the City's Consultation Policy P301.
-Submissions received by the City are collated, summarised and considered by the City planning officer according to the criteria and planning guidelines/schemes.
+Submissions received by the City are collated, summarised and considered by the City planing officer according to the criteria and planning guidelines/schemes

-- REFERRALS: The DA is referred to internal relevant departments within the City for review and comment.
+- REFERRALS: The DA is referered to internal relevant departments within the City for review and comment

-- The DA referred to an external group - the City’s Design Review Panel (DRP) for comment on the overall design of the proposed development.
+- The DA refered to an external group - the City's Design Advisory Consultants (DAC) for comment on the overall design of the proposed development

-- The City's planning officer conducts an assessment of the proposal against any relevant development controls and legislation applicable to the DA.
+- The City's planning officer conducts an assesment of the proposal against any relevant development controls and legislation (eg Scheme amendments) applicable to the DA

-- Council can request that the RAR be presented to a Council Meeting or Special Council Meeting for comment on the City’s recommendation.
+- The RAR is presented to a Council Meeting or Special Council Meeting if required for comment.
 The applicant and submitters can provide deputations at the Council Meeting.

-- Following the submission of the RAR, the Development Assessment Panel (DAP) secretariat organises a meeting time and place for the determination and the applicant and any submitters are made aware as they are welcome to attend the meeting and provide deputations if desired.
+- Following the submission of the RAR, the Development Assessment Panel (DAP) secretariat organise a meeting time and place for the determination and the applicant and any submitters are made aware as they are welcome to attend the meeting and provide deputations if desired

 1. City receives Development Application (DA)